bmaupin/civ5save-editor/.github/ISSUE_TEMPLATE.md

 <!--- Lastly, please attach any relevant save files either directly to this
-      issue or using your preferred file sharing service -->
+      issue (they will need to be zipped or GitHub won't accept them) or using your preferred file sharing service -->